 Evaluate and Implement a Sales Stack

 There are many, many ways to improve sales team efficiency.
-Sales acceleration tools can help reps connect with more prospects, automatically log data in CRM, route inbound callers to the right reps, prioritize sales leads, leverage email templates, and predict which companies to target.
+Sales acceleration tools can help reps connect with more prospects, automatically log data in the CRM, route inbound callers to the right reps, prioritize sales leads, leverage email templates, and predict which companies to target.
 But, different tools will suit different organizations.
-Sales operations managers can add value by evaluating and implementing the solutions can offer solve problems and work well together.
+Sales operations managers can add value by evaluating and implementing the solutions that solve problems and work well together.
 They can develop and manage a sales technology stack that’s right for your business.

 Help Sales Leaders Make Smart Decisions

 Sales operations managers contribute a significant amount of value by creating the right dashboards for your organization.
 Different companies need and care about different metrics.
 Therefore, sales operations managers can ensure that the right reports and dashboards are in place to provide sales leaders with the ability to make informed decisions.
-Sales operations managers can help leaders visualize data from Salesforce, marketing automation tools and other platforms to fit their company’s individual needs.
+Sales operations managers can help leaders visualize data from Salesforce, marketing automation tools, and other platforms to fit their company’s individual needs.